MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 - Technical information: Data asset name, source system, type, format and frequency
 - Governance information: Owner, stewards, visibility (for discovery purposes) and sensitivity

 For the purposes of this article, PowerApps is used to capture metadata describing the data asset.
-A model-driven app is used by the person entering the information that is persisted to a custom Dataverse table.
-Once saved, further processing steps are invoked through an Automated Cloud Flow that is triggered when the metadata is either created or updated within Dataverse.
+A model-driven app is used by the person entering the information that is persisted to a custom dataverse table.
+Once saved, further processing steps are invoked through an Automated Cloud Flow that is triggered when the metadata is either created or updated within dataverse.

 ![Diagram of an data asset registration.](../images/ingestion-step1-registration.png)